-In March 2022, Cardiff PSB published its Local Well-being Assessment, which identifies areas where the city is performing well, where it needs to improve and its key challenges, including future trends.
-At the same time, the Cardiff & Vale Regional Partnership Board (RPB)1 published its Population Needs Assessment, which contains an assessment of care and support needs amongst the residents of Cardiff and the Vale of Glamorgan, as well as the range and level of services required to meet that need.
+In March 2022, Cardiff PSB published its Local Wellbeing Assessment, which identifies areas where the city is performing well, where it needs to improve and its key challenges, including future trends.
+At the same time, the Cardiff & Vale Regional Partnership Board (RPB) published its Population Needs Assessment, which contains an assessment of care and support needs amongst the residents of Cardiff and the Vale of Glamorgan, as well as the range and level of services required to meet that need.

-Using the findings of the Cardiff Local Well-being Assessment and the Cardiff & Vale Population Needs Assessment2, as well as taking into account the 2020 Future Generations Report, work began to review the objectives for improving the well-being of Cardiff.
-As part of this work, and in response to the range of issues identified within the assessments, Cardiff PSB and the Cardiff & Vale RPB worked together to produce a list of the wide range of priorities for Cardiff and the Vale of Glamorgan.
+Using the findings of the Cardiff Local Well-being Assessment and the Cardiff & Vale Population Needs Assessment, as well as taking into account the 2020 Future Generations Report, work began to review the objectives for improving the well-being of Cardiff.
+As part of this work, an assessment was undertaken by Cardiff PSB and the Cardiff & Vale RPB to draw together the wide range of priorities for Cardiff and the Vale of Glamorgan.

-Following this, a further exercise was undertaken to develop a more focused list of priorities for inclusion in the Well-being Plan, that would enable progress against each of Cardiff's Well-being Objectives.
+Following this assessment, a further exercise was undertaken to develop a more focused list of priorities for inclusion in the Well-being Plan, that would enable progress against each of Cardiff's Well-being Objectives.